Mostafa Abdollahi

 Abdollahi established Koocheh (meaning alley in English) theater group in his birthplace in 1970.
-During 46 years of activity, he staged numerous plays both as an actor and as a director.
+During his 46 years of activity, he staged numerous plays both as an actor and as a director.
 He also acted in many movies, TV theaters, Radio dramas, and TV series.

 His artistic activities include acting and directing in 62 theater productions, directing several TV theaters and short films, directing and voice acting in more than 500 radio plays, and playing in famous TV series like Heroes Never Die, Lighter Than Darkness, and Zero Degree Turn.
 Abdollahi is also the recipient of many awards for various artistic activities.

 Biography

 Born in 1955 in the city of Borujerd, Abdollahi passed his childhood and teenage years in his birthplace.
 He established Koocheh theater group in 1970.
 Koocheh theater, which was the first scientific and organized theater in Borujerd, announced its existence by performing the Farmer of Chicago by Mark Twain.
 Activity of Koocheh theater group in borujerd lasted until 1979.
 During 9 years, the members of Koocheh theater group performed 17 plays from famous Iranian and western playwrights such as Bahram Beyzai, Athol Fugard, William Shakespeare, Gholam-Hossein Sa'edi, and Augusta, Lady Gregory.

 After starting his studies at the Dramatic Arts Faculty of Tehran, Abdollahi was selected to play a small role in a play titled Enemies written by Maxim Gorky and directed by maestro Rokneddin Khosravi.
 Within the rehearsal sessions, his virtuosity and endeavor caused Khosravi to choose him for Zakarov role, which is one of the leading roles in Enemies.
 This play, however, was not performed because of the so-called cultural revolution and its sequences in Iran.
 Iranian cultural revolution caused universities to be closed, therefore Abdollahi voluntarily went to Kerman province to help earthquake-stricken people and collaborated in rebuilding damaged towns.
 Because of universities reopening in Iran by the end of the cultural revolution, he came back to Tehran and prepared Sizwe Banzi is dead as the graduation thesis of his classmate Majid Beheshti.
 His brilliant performance attracted Hamid Samandarian's and Ghotbeddin Sadeghi's attentions who were two outstanding directors in Iran.

 Abdollahi was one of the first artists invited to join Honar theater group which was established by Ghotbeddin Sadeghi.
 He collaborated with Honar theater group as the director and actor in more than 25 plays.
-During 90's, the acting duo Mostafa Abdollahi and Michael Shahrestani was very famous and admirable in Iranian theater.
+During the 1990's, the acting duo Mostafa Abdollahi and Michael Shahrestani was very famous and admirable in Iranian theater.